Erdogan wins second-round Turkish election endorsement of third-place candidate Ogan - ExBulletin

 Erdogan wins second-round Turkish election endorsement of third-place candidate Ogan

-The third-place candidate in Turkey’s presidential elections on Monday officially endorsed President Recep Tayyip Erdogan for the second round of voting to be held on May 28.
+ANKARA The third-place candidate in Turkey’s presidential elections officially endorsed President Recep Tayyip Erdogan on Monday for the second round of voting to be held on May 28.

-Nationalist presidential candidate Sinan Ogan, 55, has emerged as a potential kingmaker after neither Erdogan nor his main challenger, opposition leader Kemal Kilicdaroglu, secured the majority needed for a first-round victory May 14.
+Nationalist presidential candidate Sinan Ogan, 55, has emerged as a potential kingmaker after neither Erdogan nor his main challenger, opposition leader Kemal Kilicdaroglu, obtained the necessary majority for a first-round victory on May 14.

+I declare that we will support Mr. Recep Tayyip Erdogan, the candidate of the Peoples’ Alliance, in the second round of the elections, Ogan said, referring to the alliance led by Erdogan which includes nationalist and Islamist parties.

+We believe our decision will be the right decision for our country and our nation, Ogan said.

-Ogan, a former academic backed by a far-right anti-migrant party, won 5.17% in the May 14 vote and could hold the key to second-round victory now that he is out of the running.
+Ogan, a former academic which was backed by a far-right anti-migrant party, won 5.17% in the May 14 vote and may hold the key to second-round victory now that it is out of the running.

+Erdogan won 49.5% of the vote in the first round – just short of the majority needed for an outright victory – against 44.9% for Kilicdaroglu.

+Erdogan’s ruling AK party and its nationalist and Islamist allies also retained a majority in the 600-seat parliament.
+This increases Erdogan’s chances of being re-elected as voters are likely to vote for him to avoid a broken government, analysts say.

+It is important that the newly elected president is under the same (leadership) as the parliament, Ogan said.
+“The (Kilicdaroglu) alliance, on the other hand, could not show sufficient success against the People’s Alliance which has been in power for 20 years, and could not establish a perspective that can convince us for the coming.

-His endorsement of Erdogan came days after he held a surprise meeting with the Turkish leader in Istanbul on Friday.
+His endorsement of Erdogan came days after he held a surprise meeting with the Turkish leader in Istanbul.
+No statement was made after Friday’s one-hour meeting.

+Ogan insisted on Monday that he was not engaging in any horse trading with the Turkish leader.

 Ogan had drawn votes from people who disapproved of Erdogan’s policies but did not want to support Kilicdaroglu, who leads Turkey’s main pro-secular centre-left opposition party.